akhilrao/akhilrao.github.io/_posts/2015-10-08-imperfect-information-car-search.md

 #### Benchmark case: Expected-utility maximizer

-An expected utility maximizer would start by figuring out the expected value of a search,
+An expected utility maximizer would start by figuring out the expected quality of a seller,

 $$\begin{align}
 \hat{\beta} &= \frac{1}{N} \sum_{i=1}^{N} \beta^i \cr
 &= \frac{\beta}{N} \left( \frac{1- \beta^N}{1- \beta } \right)
 \end{align}$$

 We assume we're starting from no prior searches so that we don't have to condition on information and update beliefs, which any optimizing agent ought to be doing.
-We want the expected value of a search, net of inspection costs, to be positive, or
+The EU-maximizer wants the expected value of a search net of inspection costs to be positive, or

 $$\begin{align}
 \hat{\beta}(v-p) - c &\ge 0 \cr